Edwards Colonial Tubular Door Chime Model 1450

 Another design element of this chime, and others from Edwards for many years, is the placement of the hanger for the shorter tube.
 Placing it higher than the longer bells’ hanger exaggerates the difference in length.

 This example is dated May, 4, 1942 approximately five months after the United States’ entry into World War 2.
 It’s likely this is one of the last door chimes produced before Edwards turned their facilities toward war production.
+A period ad confirms that Edwards was “rationing” door chimes at some retailers and apologizing for the shortage.

 |Manufacturer||Edwards and Company, Incorporated|